anas-mshaikh/callus_admissions_research/README.md

 * English language requirements
 * fee information

-The goal is not to search the whole web broadly.
-The goal is to locate the **right official university pages** for downstream extraction and verification.
+We designed the system locate the **right official university pages** for downstream extraction and verification.

 ---